Borocoli/Hyplog/README.md

 # Hyplog
-Keep track of the experiments and the hypothesis they test,
+Keep track of the experiments and the hypotheses they test,